-Like other Gaylord Resorts, many of the popular DreamWorks characters can be seen throughout the resort.
+(Note that Gaylord is no longer featuring DreamWorks characters) – Like other Gaylord Resorts, many of the popular DreamWorks characters can be seen throughout the resort.
 On the weekends, there’s a breakfast hosted by Shrek (the Shrek-fast), and characters including Shrek, Kung Fu Panda, and Puss in Boots can be seen in the evenings.
 Unlike the other Gaylord resorts, these characters are at the hotel year round.
 (Note that the Gaylord Resorts no longer feature DreamWorks characters).

 For the adults of the group, the Relache spa cannot be missed.
 I visited on my first day for a massage, and it was fabulous.
 The spa offers a tea room, relaxation rooms, a sauna, a steam room, and amazingly relaxing digital showers.
 There’s also a spa gift shop.